 Overview

 A Sunday school workshop was held on 29 July 2018 in Wilkie.
 The central theme was on proclamation of the gospel of the kingdom and mission (Mt 24:14).
 The Sunday school gathered in small group and Sunday school teachers facilitated the discussion.
-Exchanging thoughts on prayers, preparations and programmes in our assembly on the gospel outreach and mission.
-The groups shared their experiences on the outreach to the foreign workers in Singapore, among the Chinese and non-Chinese speaking.
-There were briefings and updates for mission trips in the region, Malaysia, Cambodia and Indonesia.
-The discussion was lively and thanks be to God, for our heart for the gospel outreach and mission.
-A summary of the discussion will be inadequate to cover the topics discussed, this short article is to encourage one another the challenges and opportunities in evangelism, reflect on the calling and prayers for the gospel outreach and mission.
-This thought paper is written to engage with the readers with hard questions as active co-labourers in the harvest field.
+Thoughts on prayers, preparations and programmes in our assembly on the gospel outreach and mission were exchanged.
+The groups shared their experiences on the outreach to the foreign workers in Singapore, among the Chinese and non-Chinese speaking nationals.
+There were briefings and updates for mission trips in the region - Malaysia, Cambodia and Indonesia.
+The discussions were lively and we thank God, for giving us a heart for the gospel outreach and mission.
+This short article is to encourage one another on the challenges and opportunities in evangelism, reflect on the calling and prayer needs for the gospel outreach and mission.
+This thought paper is written to engage the readers with hard questions as active co-labourers in the harvest field.

 From the church camp to the pulpit

 Following the 2018 June camp with the theme verse “For I feel a divine jealousy for you, since I betrothed you to one husband, to present you as a pure virgin to Christ.”
 (2 Cor 11:2), our brother Jonathan Pong spoke passionately on the Gospel of the Kingdom.
 Jesus came as King of the Jews.
-He wanted to be king of you and I. Kingdom of heaven not this earth.
-Proclamation of the Gospel of the Kingdom passed on to the responsibility of his disciple.
+He wanted to be your king and mine.
+A Kingdom of heaven not this earth.
+Proclamation of the Gospel of the Kingdom was passed on to the responsibility of His disciples.
 (Mt 4:19).
 Do we treat the word of God as commandments to obey?
 “But you will receive power when the Holy Spirit has come upon you, and you will be my witnesses in Jerusalem and in all Judea and Samaria, and to the end of the earth.”
 (Acts 1:8).
 We can start by sharing the gospel locally and in the neighbouring countries.
-The Sunday school workshop took on the challenge to focus on the gospel outreach and mission in the 29 July 2018 workshop with the theme, “And this gospel of the kingdom will be proclaimed throughout the whole world as a testimony to all nations, and then the end will come” (Mt 24:14).
+The Sunday school workshop took on the challenge to focus on gospel outreach and mission during the 29 July 2018 workshop with the theme, “And this gospel of the kingdom will be proclaimed throughout the whole world as a testimony to all nations, and then the end will come” (Mt 24:14).

 From the word to prayer

-Prayer is the work of God.
-Jesus fulfils his mission through prayer.
+Prayer and the work of God.
+Jesus fulfilled his mission through prayer.
 The Bible speaks of prayer in watchfulness and alertness (Isa 62:6-7, Eph 6:18, 1 Pet 5:8).
-To pray is to be alert and to be watchful, to know the time and an awareness of God’s kairos.
-For he says, “In a favorable time I listened to you, and in a day of salvation I have helped you.”
+To pray is to be alert and to be watchful, to know the time and to have an awareness of God’s kairos.
+For he said,“In a favorable time I listened to you, and in a day of salvation I have helped you.”
 Behold, now is the favorable time; behold, now is the day of salvation (2 Cor 6:2).
-The favorable time is kairos moment, God’s time, opportune time.
-The workshop on gospel meeting reminded one another the importance of church corporate prayer, synchronized and unceasing prayer.
+The favorable time is a kairos moment, God’s time, the opportune time.
+The workshop on gospel meeting reminded us about the importance of church corporate prayer, synchronized and unceasing prayer.
 Pray in a group and be a prayer warrior.
-What percent of our prayers are for the unreached people of the world?
+What percentage of our prayers were for the unreached people of the world?
 How the church pray for the gospel outreach and mission is crucial.
-How much can those who “go forth” to reach out rely on the church for prayer support?
+How much can those who “go forth” to reach out to others rely on the church for prayer support?
 Real action happens in a prayer meeting!

 From Jews to Gentiles